PJSalter/PJS-Number-Functions-Prompt/README.md

 # PJS-Number-Functions-Prompt

-## This is a prompt tasked by Founders and Coders where I create functions that accept numbers as arguments
+## This is a prompt tasked by Founders and Coders where I create functions that accept numbers as arguments.

 ## I was given instructions to write these functions that passed once they gave the correct results of numbered arguments.

-### This was fun to problem solve several different ways in writing these functions which included higher order function methods.
+### This was fun to problem solve several different ways in writing these functions which included higher order function methods. :nerd_face:

 ### *I attempted ES5 and ES6 variations on writing the code*